BiomedSciAI/biomed-multi-omic/bmfm_targets/README_dna.md

 For pre-processing DNA datasets using both reference and SNPified version, please use the [steps](README_SNP_PREPROCESSING.md) for pre-processing before running the pre-training framework.

+### Snpification of the finetuning data

+We preprocessed a few datasets to impute SNPs extracting from the reference genome.
+The easiest way to impute such SNPs is to map each input dna sequence to the reference geneome if the chromose and position location of the sequence is availabe.
+For example, we extracted the promoter location from [here](https://genome.ucsc.edu/cgi-bin/hgTables) provided by EPDNew.
+Then we use the [notebook script](datasets/dnaseq/preprocess_dataset/snpify_promoter_dnabert2_v1.ipynb) to preprocess the promoter dataset to impute SNPs.
+In this version, the negative sequences were imputed with random SNPs coming from the same distribution of the positive set (Class 1 of the paper).

+For other types of SNPification of data, we had different scripts which are available upon request.

 ### Running fine-tuning tasks of DNA

-Similarly, please refer to the [readme](evaluation_dna/benchmark_configs/README.md) for running the 6 finetuning tasks of DNA.
+Please refer to the [readme](evaluation/benchmark_configs_dna/README.md) for running the 6 finetuning tasks of DNA.

 ### Fine-tuning on a biological task containing DNA-sequences